 In simple terms, industrial automation refers to the use of automatic machinery to perform a task that has traditionally been performed by humans.
 These machines are typically controlled by computers that have been pre-programmed by humans.
 In a previous article, we examined the two-step model that encapsulates the industrial automation ethos.
 The first is mechanisation, a term meaning that humans work alongside machinery to get the job done.
-In the example used there, we talked about a warehouse employee might use a forklift to transport pallets around – a combination of human and machine.
+In the example used there, we talked about a warehouse employee might use a forklift to transport pallets around and then a shrink wrap gun to secure the load with heat shrink wrap – a combination of human and machine.

 The next step on from mechanisation is automation.
-Under an automated system, the forklift won’t need a human driver – it will have been programmed to load and unload pallets itself.
+Under an automated system, the forklift won’t need a human driver – it will have been programmed to load and unload and secure and wrap the pallets itself.
 With that in mind, let’s take a look at a few advantages of industrial automation, as well as a couple of downsides:

 - Quality will be exponentially improved

 Humans get tired throughout the course of a long shift, need to take breaks, and need to be paid.
 Machines require none of these things – aside from the odd bit of maintenance – and this means that they can be far more productive than even the most willing human.
 However, it’s not only increased productivity that increases under industrial automation – so too does quality.
 In an article appearing in Sure Controls Inc., it is stated that, in the car-building industry, a human installing pistons into an engine will make errors around 1 to 1.5 per cent of the time.
 However, using automated machinery, the number falls to a diminutive 0.00001 per cent.

 It’s not only increased productivity that increases under industrial automation – so too does quality.